mat3rial/silver-guide-argent/en/_posts/2020-05-27-3-accounting-non-monetary-exchanges.md

 Generally speaking, these transactions are assessed at the fair value either of the goods or services received or the goods or services supplied—**whichever is more accurate**.

+Exchanges can also be treated as separate contributions.

 To account for these non-monetary exchanges, it is important to ensure that the assessment of fair value is sufficiently reliable.
 If the fair value is not sufficiently reliable, do not record it.

 {% include nav_yes_no.html